-These guidelines are intended to ensure that all assets are regularly evaluated using an objective internal grading system which is consistent with this guideline; and that timely and appropriate provisions are made to the provisions account in order to accurately reflect the true condition and operating results of the institutions.
-It is also intended to encourage institutions to develop effective work plan for problematic assets in accordance with this guideline.
-These guidelines are to be complied with in parallel to the IFRS accounting framework.
+These guidelines are intended to ensure that all assets are regularly evaluated using an objective internal grading system which is consistent with this guideline; and that timely and appropriate

 21. Protection of Credit Assets.

 To help assure the quality of loans, banks are required to